dlee533/pomodoro-timer/README.md

 # pomodoro-chrome-extension
-Pomodoro timer chrome extension to improve your productivity
+Pomodoro timer to experiment with chrome api